piyoki/l4t-docker/l4t-tlt-r44.7.1/README.md

 **Notes:**

 - Open up a new browser and visit **http://localhost:8888**, and you should be able to log into JupyterLab with the token displayed in your console.
-- The detailed usage instruction (including all the setup steps) of the tool is available in the notebook
+- The detailed usage instruction of the tool, including all the setup steps, is available in the notebook